proxmox/ceph/ceph/doc/cephfs/nfs.rst

 NFS
 ===

-CephFS namespaces can be exported over NFS protocol using the NFS-Ganesha NFS server.
+CephFS namespaces can be exported over NFS protocol using the `NFS-Ganesha NFS server`_.
 This document provides information on configuring NFS-Ganesha clusters manually.
 The simplest and preferred way of managing NFS-Ganesha clusters and CephFS exports is using ``ceph nfs ...`` commands.
 See :doc:`/mgr/nfs` for more details.
 As the deployment is done using cephadm or